-The disputed domain name wholly incorporates the Complainant's trademarks "Flowbird" in addition to the generic terms "my" and "app".
+The disputed domain name wholly incorporates the Complainant's trademarks "ArcelorMittal" in addition to the term "de" which may be understood as referring to Germany.
 This addition does not prevent a finding of confusing similarity with the Complainant's trademark.
 The fact that a domain name wholly incorporates a Complainant's trademark is sufficient to establish identity or confusing similarity for the purpose of the Policy, despite the addition of other words to such mark.